rewouh/backuper/README.md

 CLI utility for quick saving/loading files/folders.

+I highly recommend creating an alias bu='python3 ...' that points to this utility.

 # Example

 - bu create 'path' 'name' : Creates a backup named 'name' of the folder/file indicated by 'path'.